typelate/.github/profile/README.md

 - Long battle-tested in real-world projects.

 Use `dom` to **inspect and assert on HTML** without regex hacks.

+See how you can make assertions on HTTP responses here: https://github.com/typelate/dom/blob/main/examples/blog/internal/hypertext/template_test.go

 ## How They Fit Together